-With regard to job creation, there will be benefit from both the construction phase and the operational phase, with the project expected to create 34 FTE direct jobs in the construction industry and 140 FTE jobs in the economy as a whole, during the construction phase, and an estimated 39 sustainable, long-term FTE jobs in the region, based on the additional direct tourism spend.
+With regard to job creation, there will be benefit from both the construction phase and the operational phase, with the project expected to create 31 FTE direct jobs in the construction industry and 130 FTE jobs in the economy as a whole, during the construction phase, and an estimated 54.5 sustainable, long-term FTE jobs in the region, based on the additional direct tourism spend.

-Following the recommendations made in the Feasibility Assessment, the on-site (actual construction) start date is targeted to be February/March 2021, following completion of the detailed design phase and construction procurement.
-The project is scheduled for completion in October 2021.
+Following the recommendations made in the Feasibility Assessment and Detailed Design Report, the on-site (actual construction) start date is targeted to be March/April 2021, following securing remaining funding (pending Federal application) and construction procurement (pending funding).
+The project is scheduled for completion in February 2022.